For over ten years, online ordering has been one of the leading drivers of growth in the restaurant industry.

 As you plan your up-selling strategies, make sure you continue to keep customers’ preferences and choices in mind.
 Choose items that are complementary in flavor and complete a “whole meal.
 Avoid add-ons that wouldn’t go well with their original choice.
 Remember to keep it simple and direct.

 A well-engineered menu can increase a restaurant’s profits by 10% to 15% on an ongoing basis.
 Additionally, restaurants with online ordering are working towards building a base of customers who are used to “immediate gratification” – or in this instance – ordering their food faster.
 Keep the add-ons short and sweet and consistent with that particular menu item.
+Using data and sales feedback, you should continually improve your restaurant’s online menu.

 Up-Sell With Add-Ons